dennismuturi/movietime/README.md

-# Phase 4 Final Project : Muziki App
+# Single Page Application using API : Movie Time

 ## Focus 🎯
 Building a Single Page Application that consumes a Movies API from RapidApi